Jump to:

 Thyme is hailed for its powerful antibacterial and antiseptic properties.
 It’s often brewed in tea (and combined with other teas) or can be gargled in order to soothe sore throats and coughs.
 This ancient cooking herb works well as a meat seasoning or infused in butter and tomato-based sauces.

-Peppermint is fantastic in relieving stomach cramps, nausea, gas and other digestive problems when brewed in tea.
-It also gives a deliciously tasty and refreshing flavor punch in salads, sauces and drinks (mojito anyone?).
+Peppermint is fantastic in relieving stomach cramps, nausea, gas, and other digestive problems when brewed in tea.
+It also gives a delicious and refreshing flavor punch in salads, sauces, and drinks (mojito, anyone?).

-This Native American medicinal herb is most effective in reducing the severity of cold and flu symptoms such as a sore throat, coughing and fever.
-Overall, it helps in booting your immune system and fighting against infections.
+This Native American medicinal herb is most effective in reducing the severity of cold and flu symptoms such as a sore throat, coughing, and fever.
+Overall, it helps boost your immune system and fight against infections.
 Feel free to eat some of the purple flowers’ petals and leaves fresh off the plant as soon as you start to feel a flu coming on; alternatively, you can steep them in boiling water.

 Feverfew is known by people who struggle with frequent migraines; it’s mostly brewed as a tea— although some people may also chew on the leaves—and taken at the onset of a headache.
 Some people have also praised it for its relief from menstrual cramps.

 Apart from merely enhancing the flavor of lamb, this Mediterranean herb is a great source of powerful antioxidants.
-It has actually been suggested that instead of downing that second cup of coffee when you need a pick-me-up, getting some rosemary in your system can heighten your concentration, improve your mood, sharpen your memory and give you a kick of energy in a much healthier way.
+It has actually been suggested that instead of downing that second cup of coffee when you need a pick-me-up, incorporating rosemary into your system can heighten your concentration, improve your mood, sharpen your memory, and provide a healthier energy boost.

-Marigold is rich in antioxidants that help repair cell damage caused by regular environmental factors as well as cigarette smoke.
-Whether you choose to eat the leaves on their own or in a salad, or drink an infusion of the leaves or petals of the pretty orange flowers, it can aide in promoting the regeneration of skin tissue in the case of burns or wounds, and fight against gastric or mouth ulcers and other digestive inflammation issues.
+Marigolds are rich in antioxidants that help repair cell damage caused by regular environmental factors, as well as cigarette smoke.
+Whether you choose to eat the leaves on their own or in a salad, or drink an infusion of the leaves or petals of the pretty orange flowers, it can aid in promoting the regeneration of skin tissue in the case of burns or wounds, and fight against gastric or mouth ulcers and other digestive inflammation issues.

 khalid mahmud// medicinal plant Bangladesh